udaybarla/interesting-career/README.md

 # interesting-career
-This repository consists of all the careers one can choose to pursue.
+This repository consists of all the careers one can choose to pursue in India.